LEDES made Simple

 - What kind of software do I need to incorporate LEDES billing?

 On the LEDES.org website, they have video links for how to create, manually, a LEDES 1998B Legal Invoice File and a LEDES 1998BI Legal Invoice File.
 If you really feel like you need to know the minutiae, by all means, watch the 30 and 40 minute-long videos, respectively.
-Keep in mind: You will never enter task codes, activity codes, expense codes manually now that there is legal accounting software that has electronic billing.
+A timekeeper will never again enter task codes, activity codes, expense codes manually now that there is legal accounting software that has electronic billing.

 What are the advantages of using LEDES electronic billing?

-As stated earlier, when larger firms have a billing process that includes hundreds of electronic invoices each day, standardization and automation are going to be crucial components of not only efficiency but also accuracy.
+As stated earlier, when larger firms have a billing process that includes hundreds of electronic invoices each day, standardization and automation for the billing of legal services are going to be crucial components of not only efficiency but also accuracy.
 Transposing numbers when running a LEDES file though the billing process is an error of the past.
 Today, software like LeanLaw has a pull down menu from which you select the billing code.
-LEDES invoices are created automatically within LeanLaw.
+LEDES invoices are created automatically within LeanLaw and sent to QuickBooks Online for delivery to the client.

 A Quick Note About QuickBooks Online and LEDES